 We have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by POWERLINKS TRANSMISSION LIMITED (CIN-U40105DL2001PLC110714) (here in after called the company).
-Secretarial Audit was conducted in a manner that provided us a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing my opinion thereon.
+Secretarial Audit was conducted in a manner that provided us with a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing my opinion thereon.

-Based on our verification of the POWERLINKS TRANSMISSION LIMITED books, papers, minute books, forms and returns filed and other records maintained by the company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, We hereby report that in our opinion, the company has, during the audit period covering the financial year ended on 31st March 2022 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on our verification of the POWERLINKS TRANSMISSION LIMITED books, papers, minute books, forms and returns filed and other records maintained by the company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, We hereby report that in our opinion, the company has, during the audit period covering the financial year ended on 31st March 2023 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-We have examined the books, papers, minute books, forms and returns filed and other records maintained by Powerlinks Transmission Limited ("The Company") for the financial year ended on 31st March 2022 according to the provisions of:
+We have examined the books, papers, minute books, forms and returns filed, and other records maintained by Powerlinks Transmission Limited ("The Company") for the financial year ended on 31st March 2023 according to the provisions of:

-- (i) The Companies Act, 2013 (the Act) and the rules made thereunder; - (ii) Secretarial Standards issued by The Institute of Company Secretaries of India.
+- (i) The Companies Act, 2013 (the Act) and the rules made thereunder; - (ii) Secretarial Standards issued by The Institute of Company Secretaries of India. - (iii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder (Not applicable to the Company during the audit period). - (iv) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder (Not applicable to the Company during the audit period).

-- (iii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder (Not applicable to the Company during the audit period). - (iv) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder (Not applicable to the Company during the audit period). - (v) Foreign Exchange Management Act, 1999 and the rules and regulations made there under to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings (Not applicable to the Company during the audit period). - (vi) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act') - (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011;(Not applicable to the Company during the audit period). - (b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 1992; (Not applicable to the Company during the audit period). - (c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009; (Not applicable to the Company during the audit period). - (d) The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999; (Not applicable to the Company during the audit period). - (e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; (Not applicable to the Company during the audit period). - (f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; (Not applicable to the Company during the audit period). - (g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; and (Not applicable to the Company during the audit period). - (h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998; (Not applicable to the Company during the audit period). - (i) The Securities and Exchange Board of India (Listing Obligation and Disclosure Requirements) Regulation 2015; (Not applicable to the Company during the audit period). - (vii) The Electricity Act, 2003 - (viii) CERC Rules & other Regulations issued from time to time, viz, CERC (Sharing of Inter State Transmission Charges and Losses) Regulations, 2010.
-The Central Electricity Regulatory Commission (Standards of Performance of inter-State transmission licensees) Regulations, 2012, CERC (Procedure for calculating Revenue from Tarff & Charges) Regulations 2010, Fees and charges of Regional Load Dispatch Centre and other related matters Regulations
+- (vi) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act') - (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011;(Not applicable to the Company during the audit period). - (b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 1992; (Not applicable to the Company during the audit period). - (c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009; (Not applicable to the Company during the audit period). - (d) The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999; (Not applicable to the Company during the audit period). - (e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; (Not applicable to the Company during the audit period). - (f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; (Not applicable to the Company during the audit period). - (g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; and (Not applicable to the Company during the audit period). - (h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998; (Not applicable to the Company during the audit period). - (i) The Securities and Exchange Board of India (Listing Obligation and Disclosure Requirements) Regulation 2015; (Not applicable to the Company during the audit period). - (vii) The Electricity Act, 2003 - (viii) CERC Rules & other Regulations issued from time to time, viz, CERC (Sharing of Inter State Transmission Charges and Losses) Regulations, 2010.
+The Central Electricity Regulatory Commission (Standards of Performance of inter-State transmission licensees) Regulations, 2012, CERC (Procedure for calculating Revenue from Tarff & Charges) Regulations 2010, Fees and charges of Regional Load Dispatch Centre and other related matters Regulations.